chrisanderson16/ACOM_Transmitter_FPGA_Dev/Environment/Setting_Up_Environment_Ubuntu.md

 ### Partitioning
 Partitioning is the process of creating partitions of a storage drive.
 If you do not have another drive to use, you must *dual-boot* your system.
 If looking to *dual-boot*, you must partition **PRIOR** to attempting the remainder sections. <br>

+---

+###### IMPORTANT: Another guide to setting up a dual-boot with Windows and Ubuntu can be found at [FreeCampCode](https://www.freecodecamp.org/news/how-to-dual-boot-any-linux-distribution-with-windows/)

+---

 ##### What you need
 + Computer/laptop you wish to dual-boot or change OS